-From time to time, the Company is involved in legal proceedings arising in the ordinary course of business.
-We have been served a complaint in connection with Civil Action No. 8:10-cv-01589-VMC-EAJ filed by minSURG International, Inc., or minSURG, in the United States District Court in the Middle District of Florida.
-In this action, minSURG alleges infringement of U.S. Patent No. 7,708,761, entitled "Spinal Plug for a Minimally Invasive Facet Joint Fusion System" by many companies in our industry. minSURG seeks an injunction against alleged patent infringement plus unspecified commercial monetary damages.
-We have entered into a joint defense agreement with many of the other defendants in this action and plan a vigorous defense.
-Regardless of the outcome of this case, we do not anticipate this notice to have a material impact on our overall sales or operating results.
-Plaintiff's request for a preliminary injunction was denied and a Markman hearing has been scheduled by the Court.
+From time to time, we are involved in legal proceedings arising in the ordinary course of business.
+In 2010, we were served a complaint in connection with Civil Action No. 8:10-cv-01589-VMC-EAJ filed by minSURG International, Inc., or minSURG, in the United States District Court in the Middle District of Florida.
+In this action, minSURG alleged infringement of U.S. Patent No. 7,708,761, entitled "Spinal Plug for a Minimally Invasive Facet Joint Fusion System" by many companies in our industry.
+This case was settled in the third quarter of 2011 for an immaterial amount.